stadust/pointercrate/doc/000_index/300_pagination.md

 The header is set to a comma-seperated list of links in the form `<[link]>; rel=[page]`, where page is one of `next`, `prev`, `first` or `last`.

 Note that the `next` and `prev` links are only provided if there actually is a next or previous page of results respectively.
-The `first` and `last` links are always provided.
+The `last` link is only provided if there actually is data to be returned.
+The `first` links is always provided, however it is simply the request you made stripped of the `before` and `after` values.

 ## Filtering